The Triphasic Model of Love: An Adaptation to the State of FLOW

 Beyond the Frame of Mortality

-The traditional view tells us that Adam and Eve’s expulsion from Eden marked the birth of mortality—a divine punishment for human disobedience.
-Science, in its own way, reinforces this: reducing us to biological machines, born to perish.
-Existentialism too paints a somber image, framing our existence within the boundaries of despair and finality.
-In these narratives, life is a framed picture: rigid, closed, and fading.
+The traditional view tells us that Adam and Eve’s expulsion from Eden marked the birth of mortality—a divine punishment for disobedience.
+Science, in its own way, echoes this view: it reduces us to biological machines, destined to perish, with death programmed into every cell since conception.
+Existentialism, too, paints a somber image, framing our existence within the boundaries of despair and finality.

-If we are truly within the picture, not spectators of it, then the very concept of borders dissolves.
-The frame belongs to an outside gaze—a perspective not native to the soul living within the canvas.
-To imagine our own existence from the detached eyes of others is as absurd as believing someone else can fully know our thoughts, our dreams, or our essence.
-Theory of Mind is the gift that lets us imagine the thoughts and feelings of others, a bridge built of guesswork and empathy.
-Yet it remains a reflection, not a true crossing; no one can ever fully step into another’s mind.
+If we are truly within the picture, not merely spectators of it, then the concept of borders dissolves.
+The frame belongs to an external gaze—a perspective alien to the soul living inside the canvas.
+To imagine our own existence through the detached eyes of others is as absurd as believing someone else can fully know our thoughts, dreams, or essence.

 Thus, we are immortal.

-"Ah, make the most of what we yet may spend,
+Ah, make the most of what we yet may spend,

 Before we too into the Dust descend;